jheyman/blog/pages/BlueKey/index.md

 ## Security Disclaimer

 The original FinalKey code has a very decent security level, effort has been put into securing it, and it documents its few limitations quite openly.
-My version on the other hand is heavily modified and I am not even trying to claim that it reaches a similar level of security.
+My version on the other hand is heavily modified and I am not even trying to claim that it reaches a similar level of security, especially considering it is wireless.
 It is what it is (mostly a fun experiment) and I am not trusting it enough to handle my "serious" passwords, so you shouldn't either.

 ---